vuejs/composition-api-rfc/index.md

 - When some state changes;
 - When the component is mounted, updated or unmounted (lifecycle hooks).

-We know that we can use the `watch` API to apply side effects based on state changes.
+We know that we can use the `watchEffect` and `watch` APIs to apply side effects based on state changes.
 As for performing side effects in different lifecycle hooks, we can use the dedicated `onXXX` APIs (which directly mirror the existing lifecycle options):

 ``` js
 import { onMounted } from 'vue'